n1gp/rfspace_hpsdr/README.txt

 https://github.com/ramdor/Thetis
 https://github.com/dl1ycf/pihpsdr

-I have tested this only on both Thetis and PiHPSDR using an SDR-14.
+I have tested this on both Thetis and PiHPSDR using and SDR-IP and an SDR-14.
 The SDR-IQ support is currently untested.

 Useful documentation: